Online learning good practice

 TEQSA invites academics, experts and practitioners to contribute practical resources to help build on the resources provided on this site.

 Experts advice hub

-To support the sector during the pandemic, TEQSA is publishing a suite of information sheets and webinars on issues of key pertinence to providers during this period.
+TEQSA has published a suite of information sheets and webinars on issues of key pertinence to providers in relation to online learning.
 The materials have been prepared by specialist experts within the sector, drawing from their experience on the topics presented.

 1. Getting started: best practice for establishing online learning